 If a hunter wants the level of sportsmanship found in bull riding, the stakes must be raised, and it would involve more than losing thermal underwear.
-So I submit Seven Rules to help level the playing field.
+So I submit a few guidelines to help level the playing field.

-6. Tuesday shall be a day of rest for all hunters must stay home and spend time with their significant other (Labrador).
+- Tuesday shall be known as a day of rest for all hunters must stay home and spend time with their significant other (Black Lab).

 I often wonder what kind a childhood trauma causes a person to become a referee.
 Does he or she not receive enough criticism at home?
-Is there an inherent need be second guessed?
-For no matter how well the referee calls the game, half the players will think he or she did a lousy job.
+Is there an inherent need to be second guessed?

 I once played a soccer match where I had to guard an opposing forward.
 He was a nice guy and talkative fellow.
 He told me he refereed soccer and hockey games on the side.
 And between our skirmishes he let me in on a few secrets on how to ref a game.